grr69/originatr/README.md

     npm run package

 ##API
-All interactions with API are in [fuckr/services](fuckr/services) and summarized in this [unofficial Grindr™ API documentation](unofficial-grindr-api-documentation.md).
+All interactions with API are in [fuckr/services](fuckr/services) and summarized in this [unofficial API documentation](unofficial-grindr-api-documentation.md).
-If there's anything else you want to know, you can easily analyse the HTTPS part with [mitmproxy](http://mitmproxy.org/)'s [regular proxy](https://mitmproxy.org/doc/modes.html) mode and the XMPP part with just Wireshark (+ Ettercap) since the official Grindr™ client doesn't bother encrypting that part!
+If there's anything else you want to know, you can easily analyse the HTTPS part with [mitmproxy](http://mitmproxy.org/)'s [regular proxy](https://mitmproxy.org/doc/modes.html) mode and the XMPP part with just Wireshark (+ Ettercap)

 ##Credits
 - Logo: [Reyson Morales](http://reyson-morales.deviantart.com/)